JamesVictorAlvarez/Flutter-Munch/README.md

 options for the users should be sign-up, register/modify the profile, sign-in, landing on home page, etc. User data should be validated and authenticated to provide security.
 Most importantly, the app should contain minimum of 12 screen flows.
-(As I'm doing this alone, it may vary)

 ## User Page